-Currently, the trend has expanded towards renewable energy megaprojects, aligned with constructivism and liberalism theories in International Relations.
+Currently, the trend has expanded towards renewable energy megaprojects, that we can consider, based on its particularities, that can be explained with constructivism and liberalism theories in International Relations.
 These projects seek to promote sustainable development and international cooperation to address global challenges such as climate change.
 The transition towards clean energy sources is seen as a strategy to improve international security and prevent regional conflicts related to competition for fossil energy resources (El País, 2024).